gazebosim/gz-sim/doc/distributed_simulation.md

 ### Configuration and launch

-Multiple `ign-gazebo` executables are started in the same network environment, each with the `--distributed` flag set.
+Multiple `ign-gazebo` executables are started on the same local arean network, each with the `--distributed` flag set.

-In one environment, the primary, the instance will read several environment variables to dictate the behavior of the primary.
+The primary instance will read several environment variables to dictate its behavior.

 * **IGN_GAZEBO_NETWORK_ROLE=PRIMARY** - Dictates that the role of this
     participant is a Primary